 Here is how to properly harvest and dry herbs, to capture their flavor at its peak:

-Harvest herbs in the morning hours, when the plant’s oils are at their highest concentration.
+First and foremost, harvest herbs in the morning hours, because that’s when the plant’s oils are at their highest concentration.

 Pick them using a sharp knife, pruning scissors, or shears.